kiloutyg/docauposte2/README.md

 1 - Clone the repo:

+It will create a folder automatically :

     git clone https://github.com/kiloutyg/docauposte2
     cd docauposte2

-2 - If Docker and Docker compose are installed already, just run (with or without sudo depending of Docker config):
+2 - If everything is set as asked in the prerequesite, run :

     docker compose up --build

+##  IF AN ERROR ABOUT SQL APPEARS :

-3 - Once the containers are ready and running enter the "web"(yes, it is its name) one :
+1 - Once the containers are ready and running enter the "web"(yes, it is its name) one :

     docker compose exec -ti web bash

-4 - IF AN ERROR ABOUT SQL POP : Then prepare Doctrine migration and then migrate :
+2 - Prepare Doctrine migration and then migrate :

     php bin/console make:migration
     php bin/console doctrine:migrations:migrate

-5 - Run a CHMOD command on the app folder to be sure to stay in control of every file.
+3 - Run a CHMOD command on the app folder to be sure to stay in control of every file.

-6 - At this point you can begin to configure the App depending on your need.
+4 - At this point you can begin to configure the App depending on your need.

-7 - IF NEEDED : Modify the value of post_max_size  and upload_max_filesize of the correct php.ini in /usr/local/etc/php respectively line 701 and 853 in the dev one, or line 703 and 855 in the production one.
+5 - IF NEEDED : Modify the value of post_max_size  and upload_max_filesize of the correct php.ini in /usr/local/etc/php respectively line 701 and 853 in the dev one, or line 703 and 855 in the production one.